 Golden Brown and Beige

-"Using brown mattes all over the eyes and lips sculpts and defines your features," explains Ashlee Glazer, Laura Geller's global artistic director.
+"Using brown mattes all over the eyes and the same tone on lips will sculpt and define your features," explains Ashlee Glazer, Laura Geller's global artistic director.
 Then go in and layer over any flat, matte shade with a glowy, dew-like texture to add dimension to your lips and eyes.

-Products: Tom Ford Cream and Powder Eye Colour in Sun Worship and Young Adonis ($62) and Lipstick in Temptation Waits ($54)
+Products: Tom Ford Cream and Powder Eye Colour in Sun Worship and Young Adonis; Tom Ford Lipstick in Temptation Waits

 Berry and Burgundy